 Sustainable Agriculture Internship Program:

 Want to learn how to grow food using sustainable growing methods?
-Join us for one of our three, 8-12-week stipend internship programs during the growing season.
-By working between 10-20 hours per week, you will receive hands-on instruction by our Farm Staff on the key areas of successfully managing a sustainable, urban farm.
+Join us for one of our (3) 8-15-week stipend internship program sessions during the growing season.
+By working between 10-20 hours per week, you will receive intensive hands-on instruction by our Farm Staff on the key areas of successfully managing a sustainable, urban farm.

 These areas include: